bomsoo-kim/object_detector/README.md

 The object detectors, like faster-RCNN, can be immediately trained for OCR applications, where the target objects on images are simply text.
 At first, I struggled, trying to dectect every single text character on an image with large size.
 This approach implies that there can be many kinds of labels (or classes) and also many objects (or class instances) to detect in the first place, which can make models slowly converge for training.
 Instead, I took a presumably well-known and classical, 2-step approach: (1) first, detect text area; (2) and then recognize text characters on each detected text area.
 I think this approach has the advantage that (1) there is only one class, i.e. whether it is text or not, on a large image; and that (2) there are many classes, e.g. alpha-numeric characters and other symbols, but on a small chopped box image.

-For each step, I randomly generated text charater sequence for training datasets.
+For each step, I randomly generated text charater sequences for training datasets.
+I think that this random character approach is okay with the text detection part, but it can result in quite a few erronious predictions with text recognition part, as there are many similar characters: e.g. (1) o vs. O vs. 0, (2) p vs. P, (3) s vs. S, (4) l vs. I vs. ] vs. [ vs. 1, etc. For the training dataset for the text recognition part, using real dictionary words can improve the accuracy, as the model is trained to the most probable neighboring characters in the real world.

 On the other hand, I needed to fine-tune or upgrade the models or parameters to better perform on my customized OCR datasets:
 - more refined anchor scales ratios, to better detect small objects
 - use of ROI Align scheme
-- use of Resnet backbone (cf. dont' forget freezing batch norm layer parameters), if it's beneficial
+- use of Resnet backbone (cf. dont' forget freezing batch norm layer parameters), if it's beneficial.

 ### 3.1 Train/Validation
-(1) Text detection
+(1) Text detection: training image with label (left) vs. predicted bounding boxes/labels/confidence (right), note that there is only one label, called 'text'.
 ![image](https://github.com/user-attachments/assets/7785564e-9803-4217-826c-ee68a0a6b053)
 ![image](https://github.com/user-attachments/assets/09e6bc17-8300-4e5a-a89f-10c29546a333)

-(2) Text recognition
+(2) Text recognition: training image with label (left) vs. predicted bounding boxes/labels/confidence (right)
 ![image](https://github.com/user-attachments/assets/b12f3796-0b0d-4b22-bce7-0eb179562b87)
 ![image](https://github.com/user-attachments/assets/2112141f-04e5-4b3a-9d87-e6d1df81b1dc)

 ### 3.2 Inference
+Here are some inference results on real-world images or documents.
 ![image](https://github.com/user-attachments/assets/f870f006-8390-48df-8f55-7fcb4e46c17e)

 ![image](https://github.com/user-attachments/assets/30ae3f2b-065c-4110-9379-109d339b675c)